mantidproject/mantid/docs/source/algorithms/EstimateResolutionDiffraction-v1.rst

   Estimated resolution of detector of spectrum 100 =  0.00323608373204
   Estimated resolution of detector of spectrum 999 =  0.00354849279137

-.. seealso :: Algorithms :ref:`algm-CalibrateRectangularDetectors` and :ref:`algm-GetDetOffsetsMultiPeaks`
+.. seealso :: Algorithms :ref:`algm-EstimateDivergence`, :ref:`algm-CalibrateRectangularDetectors` and
+   :ref:`algm-GetDetOffsetsMultiPeaks`

 .. categories::